microsoft/live-share/docs/collab-vs.md

 To jump start the conversation, the following are some additional limitations of particular note for _guests_ (only):

-- Participants cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/live-share/issues/15))
+- Guests cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/live-share/issues/15))
-- Participants cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/live-share/issues/16))
+- Guests cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/live-share/issues/16))
 - Extension features that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/live-share/issues/9))
-- Participants cannot currently see results or use the Test Explorer ([Up-vote](https://github.com/Microsoft/live-share/issues/20))
+- Guests cannot currently see results or use the Test Explorer ([Up-vote](https://github.com/Microsoft/live-share/issues/20))
-- Participants are not able to use the Task Runner Explorer or see its output ([Up-vote](https://github.com/Microsoft/live-share/issues/18))
+- Guests are not able to use the Task Runner Explorer or see its output ([Up-vote](https://github.com/Microsoft/live-share/issues/18))
 -->

 ## Known guest limitations